Skip to main content

 Creating Auth Proxy Configuration

-The community administrator can use the new Auth Proxy tab under Applications to create a new auth proxy configuration for Radius or LDAP authentications.
+The community administrator can use the new Auth Proxy tab under Applications to create a new auth proxy configuration for LDAP authentications.
 The Auth Proxy configuration supports the authentication with Push, Interactive Voice Response (IVR), and passcodes.

 To create a new auth proxy configuration, follow these steps: